jphaugla/cockroachMacLocal/docker_cert/README.md

 * ./sql.sh
   * get cockroach sql shell.
 Pass node number 0-3.
 Note this uses the crdb_init to resolve the client keys.  node 0 is actually haproxy

+## Utility scripts in scripts subdirectory
+* ./test_connect.sh
+  * this only works using crdb_init.
+Login with docker exec -it crdb_init bash
+  * get a sql connection using the client keys can choose between node number 0-3.
+(0 is haproxy)  Also, can edit script to switch user and database
+* ./curl.sh
+  * this only works using one of the crdb nodes.
+Login with docker exec -it crdb1 bash
+  * test a curl connection using the client keys can choose between node number 0-3.
+(0 is haproxy)